cdisc-org/DataExchange-DatasetJson-API/README.md

 # DataExchange-DatasetJson-API

-This repo will be used to collaboratively author a Dataset-JSON API specification as part of a 6-week hackathon that will subsequently be fed to the standards team.
+This repo will be used to collaboratively author a Dataset-JSON API specification as part of a 6-week COSA hackathon that will subsequently be fed to the Dataset-JSON standards team.

 To review the Dataset-JSON API specification use the HTML version named dataset-json-api.html.

-Note: The openapi/dataset-json-api.yaml has been deprecated and replaced by openapi/dataset-json-api.json.

 ## Description